SteveBenton6/garden_tips_full-stack/README.md

       [Link to Kanban Board](https://https://github.com/users/SteveBenton6/projects/5)

-- The Weather MVP and Sun Cloud Rain Game MVP user stories were completed.
-In addition - some of the Weather and some of the Sun Cloud Rain Game enhancement user stories were completed.
+- The MVP Was completed.
+The additional items for future development are shown in the first Column.

 ## Technologies Used